AmeerD/AmeerD.github.io/_pages/reading.md

 * Stolen Focus, Johann Hari
 * The Anarchy: The Relentless Rise of the East India Company, William Dalrymple
 * The Rise and Decline of Nations: Economic Growth, Stagflation, and Social Rigidities, Mancur Olson
+* The Wager: A Tale of Shipwreck, Mutiny and Murder, David Grann

 ## The Timeline
 * I Contain Multitudes, Ed Yong (March 2023)